League of Legends Champions Korea: LCK era (since 2015)

 T1 also won the LCK Spring 2020 title after defeating Gen.G in the finals (3–0), taking the title for the third time in a row.
 The title also marked the organization's ninth championship title, and their first after rebranding from SK Telecom T1 to T1.
 In LCK Summer 2020, Damwon Gaming won their first championship title after defeating DRX in the finals.

 DWG KIA (previously Damwon Gaming) won the title for both LCK Spring and Summer 2021, making them the champions for three consecutive splits.
 They defeated Gen.G in the Spring, and T1 in the Summer.

 On 2 April 2022, T1 won the LCK Spring 2022 title after defeating Gen.G in the finals.
 This marked their tenth championship title.
+Gen.G would go on to win the LCK title for four consecutive splits (Summer 2022 to Spring 2024), before Hanwha Life Esports defeated them in the Summer 2024 final.
+It was Hanwha's first title under their current name and second if counting ROX Tigers' title in the Summer 2016.

+On 29 October 2024, the LCK announced a new format to align itself with the rest of global League of Legends in 2025.
+To accommodate a new international tournament in March known as the First Stand, the league announced the LCK Cup, a "pre-season" tournament that sends the winner to the competition, as well as a merger of the two splits into one single season, with mid-season playoffs being held to determine Korea's MSI representatives and the end of season playoffs determining the LCK champion and Worlds representatives.

 Format

+LCK Cup

+All series during the LCK Cup utilize Fearless Draft, where champions selected during a game cannot be selected again for the remainder of the series.